Zverik/mmwatch/README.md

 Now you need to add the WSGI application to your web server.
 Refer to [this manual](http://flask.pocoo.org/docs/0.10/deploying/) or maybe [this one about Gunicorn](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-apps-using-gunicorn-http-server-behind-nginx).

+## Switching to Another Database

+By default, mmwatch uses an SQLite database for keeping track of edits.
+You can replace it with MySQL or PostgreSQL, if you like.
+To do that, open `server/db.py` and `www/mmwatch.py` and replace lines with `SqliteDatabase` with `MySQLDatabase()` or `PostgresqlDatabase()`.
+See [this section](http://docs.peewee-orm.com/en/latest/peewee/database.html#vendor-specific-parameters) for their arguments.

 ## API

 There is almost no API in the service, except `/user?name=<OSM User Name>` call,